JasonWatts/laterHasArrived/README.md

 # CSV

-In order for the program to run the csv must be named "names.csv" and be formatted in the following manner (last name,first name,unique-id1,unique-id2) where unique-id1 and unique-id2 are optional addtional detalis (major,year, etc.) but not required
+In order for the program to run the csv must be formatted in the following manner (last name,first name,unique-id1,unique-id2) where unique-id1 and unique-id2 are optional addtional detalis (major,year, etc.) but not required

 # Running